mercadopago/devsite-docs/guides/checkout-api-v2/integrate-pse-avanza.en.md

 With Mercado Pago Checkout API you can offer payments with **PSE -Secure Online Payments-**, the service that allows you to make purchases and payments over the Internet by debiting online resources directly from savings and checking accounts, or electronic deposits.

-To get a detailed list of all payment methods available for integration, send a **GET** with your _Public Key_ to the endpoint [/v1/payment_methods](/developers/en/reference/payment_methods/_payment_methods/get) or, if you prefer, make the request using the SDKs below.
+To get a detailed list of all payment methods available for integration, send a **GET** with your _Access Token_ to the endpoint [/v1/payment_methods](/developers/en/reference/payment_methods/_payment_methods/get) or, if you prefer, make the request using the SDKs below.

 [[[
 ```php